Wooden Privacy Fence

 Wooden Privacy Fence - Installing Pickets

-It is worth noting that, on my fence, not any three posts were installed on level ground or in straight lines.
-The first half of my fence follows the edge of the curving (and continually descending) concrete sidewalk, while the second half of the fence makes a rounded-turn to return back to the side of my house.
+It is worth noting that (on my fence) none of the posts were on level ground or in straight lines.
+The first half of my fence posts followed the edge of a curving (and continually descending) concrete sidewalk, while the second half made a quarter-round turn back to the side of my house.

-Given my design, instead of stretching a string-line on the top of one long stretch of fence posts (to keep the tops of the pickets aligned), I ran the string-line from post to post and installed the pickets one section at a time.
-Each of the sections were slightly different from the others.
+Given my scenario, I ran the string line from the tops of the pickets (post to post) and installed the pickets one section at a time.
+Each of the sections was slightly different from the others.

 Installing Fence Pickets on a Privacy Fence